guomics-lab/DDA-BERT/README.md

 # DDA-BERT
 # Description
 DDA-BERT is an open-source, end-to-end deep learning tool for rescoring peptide-spectrum matches (PSMs) in data-dependent acquisition (DDA) proteomics.
 Built on a Transformer-based architecture and trained on 3,701 DDA-MS files encompassing approximately 82 million high-confidence PSMs, it effectively models the complex relationships between peptide sequences and tandem mass spectra.
 DDA-BERT demonstrates robust and consistent performance across a diverse range of biological systems, including animal, plant, and microbial proteomes.
 It is particularly effective in low-input contexts such as trace-level and single-cell proteomics, offering a scalable and reliable solution for improving peptide identification in mass spectrometry-based workflows.

-Currently, the platform supports the .mzML format.
-Other common mass spectrometry data formats, such as Sciex .wiff and Thermo .raw, can be converted to .mzML using the MSConvertGUI tool provided by ProteoWizard for compatibility.
-Future releases will gradually expand direct support for these and other raw data formats.
+Currently, the tool supports only the .mzML format.
+During execution, the corresponding .raw file must be located in the same directory as the .mzML file to ensure proper functionality.
+The full source code is open and available for modification (see the License for details), allowing users to adapt the tool to support additional data formats as needed.
+Future releases will gradually introduce direct compatibility with other commonly used mass spectrometry data formats, such as Sciex .wiff, Bruker .d, and other raw formats.

 # Installation
 On Linux, download the file from the release.
 DDA-BERT runs install-free and requires no additional configuration of the environment.